olleharstedt/olleharstedt.github.io/_posts/2021-04-08-concept-of-memory-safe-gc-opt-out.markdown

 ## Introduction

-There exists no language with memory-safe opt-out of garbage collection as I know of.

-80/20 sweetspot, where 20% _must_ be fast, but 80% does not.
+There exists no language with memory-safe and painless opt-out of garbage collection that I know of.
+No language hits the 80/20 sweetspot, where 20% of an application _must_ be fast, but 80% does not.
+C# is on is way, with refs and value types.
+This article outlines a different concept.

 TODO: Which domain has this requirement?
 Games, where you often combine two languages?

+todo: tuple languages

 ## Memory